rochoa85/PepFun/README.md

 `conda activate pepfun-env`

-After entering the virtual environment, this notebook can be called with jupyter and selecting the kernel provided by this conda instance.
-Then, we can install the igraph module for python3 using pip:
+After entering the virtual environment, we can install the igraph module for python3 using pip:

 `pip install python-igraph`

 ## How to run the script

-PepFun can be called as a module in other script in order to use their functionalities and combine the output with other tools.
-Examples of this are provided in the *test.py* script.
-However, the script by itself can be called to run some basic sequence- and structure based analysis with peptide based on the following syntax:
+PepFun can be called as a module into another script to use their functionalities and combine the output with other tools.
+Examples of this mode are provided in the *test.py* script.
+However, the script by itself can be called to run some basic sequence- and structure-based analysis with peptides using the following syntax:

 `peptide_functions.py [-h] -m MODE [-s PEP_SEQ] [-p PEP_STR]
                             [-c PEP_CHAIN] [-b PEP_CONFORMATION]